Trajan's Parthian campaign: Mesopotamia

 It was then that Trajan's health started to fail him.
 The fortress city of Hatra, on the Tigris in his rear, continued to hold out against repeated Roman assaults.
-He was personally present at the siege, and it is possible that he suffered a heat stroke while in the blazing heat.
+He was personally present at the siege, and it is possible that he suffered heat stroke while in the blazing heat.

 Jewish uprising

 Shortly afterwards, the Jews in the Eastern Roman Empire, in Egypt, Cyprus and Cyrene, the last province being probably the original trouble hotspot, rose in what probably was an outburst of religious rebellion against the local pagans.
-The widespread rebellion was later called the Kitos War.
+The widespread rebellion was later called the Diaspora Revolt.
 Another rebellion flared up among the Jewish communities of Northern Mesopotamia, probably as part of a general reaction against Roman occupation.

 Trajan was forced to withdraw his army to put down the revolts and saw the withdrawal as simply a temporary setback, but he was destined never to command an army in the field again.
 He turned his eastern armies over to Lusius Quietus, who had been made governor of Judaea and might have had to deal earlier with some kind of Jewish unrest in the province.
-Quietus discharged his commission so successfully that the war was afterward named after him, Kitus being a corruption of Quietus.
+Quietus discharged his commission so successfully that the Kitos War in Judaea was afterward named after him, Kitos being a corruption of Quietus.

 Quietus was promised a consulate in the following year (118) for his victories, but he was killed before that could occur during the bloody purge that opened Hadrian's reign, in which Quietus and three other former consuls were sentenced to death after they had been tried on a vague charge of conspiracy by the secret court of Praetorian Prefect Attianus.

 It has been theorised that Quietus and his colleagues were executed on Hadrian's direct orders out of fear of their popular standing with the army and their close connections to Trajan.

 In contrast, the next prominent Roman figure in charge of the repression of the Jewish revolt, the equestrian Marcius Turbo, who had dealt with the rebel leader from Cyrene, Lukuas, retained Hadrian's trust and eventually became his Praetorian Prefect.
 Apparently, Hadrian could not allow the continued existence alongside him of a group of independently-minded senatorial generals inherited from his predecessor.
 As all four consulars were senators of the highest standing and so were generally regarded as able to take imperial power (capaces imperii), Hadrian seems to have decided on a pre-emptive strike against those prospective rivals.